Jody Powell: Career

-While at Emory in 1968, he sent a paper he had written on southern populism to Jimmy Carter, and began working for the future president, who at the time, was running for governor of Georgia.
+While at Emory in 1968, he sent a paper he had written on southern populism to Jimmy Carter.
+He began working for the future president, who at the time, was running for governor of Georgia.
 Powell's first job for Carter was as a volunteer driver, with Powell taking Carter to various campaign stops throughout Georgia.
 Powell eventually became Carter's close friend and functionally served as his press secretary.
 Powell eventually quit Emory prior to completing his doctorate to work full-time for Carter.

 Carter administration

 During Carter's presidential campaign in 1976, Powell was noted for his energy and for calling reporters from wayside pay telephones to make sure they got Carter's record straight.
 In the run-up to the 1976 presidential election, Time Magazine profiled Powell, anticipating that if Carter were elected, Powell would serve a "dual role as adviser and spokesman" and would become one of the most powerful White House press secretaries in history due to his close relationship with Carter.

 After Carter's 1976 election as president, Powell was described as a member of the "Georgia Mafia", a group of close aides from Georgia who moved to high positions in the Carter administration, but who were inexperienced in national politics.
-Powell and Carter's chief of staff Hamilton Jordan appeared in 1977 as caricatures on the cover of Time in 1977 and were pictured on the cover of Rolling Stone Magazine, where they were dubbed Carter's "whiz kids".
+Powell and Carter's chief of staff Hamilton Jordan appeared in 1977 as caricatures on the cover of Time in 1977 and were pictured on the cover of Rolling Stone, where they were dubbed Carter's "whiz kids".
 Powell served as White House press secretary for Carter's entire term as president.

 Later career

 In 1985, he published a memoir, The Other Side of the Story, in which he discussed his leak to the Associated Press of the Jimmy Carter rabbit incident, Carter's 1979 encounter with a swamp rabbit, that "was intent on climbing into the Presidential boat".

-In 1990, he participated in Ken Burns' PBS documentary miniseries The Civil War, lending his distinctive voice to Confederate figures of the American Civil War, notably Generals Stonewall Jackson and John B. Gordon.
+In 1990, he participated in Ken Burns' PBS documentary miniseries The Civil War, lending his distinctive voice to Confederate figures of the American Civil War, notably Generals Stonewall Jackson, John B. Gordon, and Nathan Bedford Forrest.

 Powell and Sheila Tate, former White House press secretary to Nancy Reagan, co-founded Powell Tate, a public relations firm based in Washington, D.C., in 1991.
 Powell worked as CEO of the firm until his death in 2009.
 Powell was a member of the Board of Advisors for the Special Operations Warrior Foundation.